cryptape/nostr-binding/docs/nostr-binding-type-script.md

 The Nostr binding type script enables the binding between a Nostr Note and a CKB cell. <TODO>

+## `ckbhash`
+CKB uses blake2b as the default hash algorithm.
+We use `ckbhash` to denote the blake2b hash function with following configuration:

+output digest size: 32
+personalization: ckb-default-hash

 ## Type ID
 [Type ID](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md#type-id) is a mechanic widely used in CKB.
 Upon creation, it follows this rule:
 > Create a transaction which uses any out point as tx.inputs[0] and has a output